kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 ## How Does Facebook Make Money: Key Highlights

 **Facebook is making money mainly from advertising which makes 99% of its revenue.** Facebook generated  $55.8bn (+37%) of annual revenues in 2018.
-Nearly all of it came from advertising and only "tiny" amount of $0.8bn (1% of total revenue) was from other sources, like net fee coming from Facebook Payments and also revenue from consumer hardware (Oculus and Portal). **Mobile advertising revenue represented approximately 92% of total advertising revenue in 2018.**
+Nearly all of it came from advertising and only "tiny" amount of $0.8bn (1% of total revenue) was from other sources.
+Other sources are net fees coming from Facebook Payments and also revenue from consumer hardware (Oculus and Portal). **Mobile advertising revenue represented approximately 92% of total advertising revenue in 2018.**

 **Summarized Income Statement for Facebook, Inc.**